The Scottish Highlands – Fabulous Any Time of Year

 You may hear Scottish Gaelic when you are in the Highlands.
 There is a Scottish Gaelic college on the Isle of Skye.
 You will also notice Scottish Gaelic on the road signs too.
 BBC Alba is a Scottish Gaelic television channel.

-The weather of the Scottish Highlands
+The Weather in the Scottish Highlands

 All of us living in the UK are a bit obsessed by the weather aren’t we?
 In the Highlands that obsession goes even further.
 A discussion of the weather is often the opener for a conversation with someone you meet while out and about.